-- 1. The maximum density for high density residential is twenty dwelling units per acre. - 2.
-High density land uses are proposed adjacent to or near major roadways and commercial areas. - High density residential uses offer flexibility in design.
+- 1. The maximum density for high density residential is twenty (20) dwelling units per acre. - 2.
+High-density land uses are proposed adjacent to or near arterial roadways and commercial areas.
+High-density developments not located near an arterial roadway are not recommended. - 3.
+High-density residential uses should be located within walking distance of commercial developments. - 4.
+High-density residential uses offer flexibility in design.
 Parking, garages, storm water retention areas, landscaping, outdoor amenities, and larger yards can be used to buffer the dwelling units from the noise of neighboring land uses.
-Such buffering techniques should be encouraged in new high-density development. - 4.
+Such buffering techniques should be encouraged in new high-density development. - 5.
 Developments built at these densities should be walkable and, when available, can be served by transit.
-Site design should ensure such developments have walkways which connect housing with neighboring uses such as shopping areas, offices, schools, churches, and public facilities. - 5.
+Site design should ensure such developments have walkways which connect housing with neighboring uses such as shopping areas, offices, schools, churches, and public facilities. - 6.
+High-density developments that do not provide walking access to essential amenities, such as grocery stores and retail establishments, are not recommended. - 7.
 A mixture of housing types should be encouraged that may include, walk-up buildings, twin homes and/or duplexes, town homes and/or row houses, and condominiums and/or apartments within one development which broadens the occupant mix, fosters a neighborhood environment, and reduces the monotony of multiple buildings of the same exterior design and scale.
-If done on a smaller scale or mixed, different housing types do not overwhelm one another. - 6.
-To create a walkable neighborhood, destinations should be within 1⁄4 mile or five minutes walking time, sidewalks in residential areas should be at least five feet in width and wider in commercial areas, sidewalks should be separated from public roadways by a six to seven-footwide planting strip, and vehicle speeds should be 15 to 25 MPH.
-Traffic calming measures such
+If done on a smaller scale or mixed, different housing types do not overwhelm one another.

-- as narrow traffic lanes, gateways, landscaping, and corner flares also create a pleasant environment. - 7.
+- 8. To create a walkable neighborhood, destinations should be within 1⁄4 mile or five minutes walking time, sidewalks in residential areas should be at least five feet in width and wider in commercial areas, sidewalks should be separated from public roadways by a six- to seven-foot-wide planting strip, and vehicle speeds should be 15 to 25 MPH.
+Traffic calming measures such as narrow traffic lanes, gateways, landscaping, and corner flares also create a pleasant environment. - 9.
 High density residential should be located near or provide for transit pickups as they are available.
-As high density developments are created in the City, there should be a review of the current transit stops for the potential of offering pickup on site or near the high density developments
+As high-density developments are created in the City, there should be a review of the current transit stops for the potential of offering pickup on site or near the high density developments - 10.
+Clustering buildings also offers the ability to buffer dwellings from major roads and neighboring land uses as well as offering an opportunity to create open space on sensitive lands. - 11.
+Each living unit in a high-density residential development should be individually platted to encourage homeownership.